corda/corda-docs/content/en/docs/cenm/1.3/database-set-up.md

 * Oracle 11gR2 (Oracle JDBC 6)
 * Oracle 12cR2 (Oracle JDBC 8)

-The appropriate JDBC driver JAR file must be provided and its location should be specified in the service configuration.
+The appropriate JDBC driver `.jar` file must be provided and its location should be specified in the service configuration.

 {{< warning >}}
 H2 database should only be used for testing.
 The JDBC driver is shipped as part of the service `.jar` files and does not require an external JDBC driver.
 It is not supported for use in production.